CR-Consulting-Cloud-DevOps/AZ-900-Labs/01-Azure-VM-Nginx-Lab/README.md

 ## My Technical Approach

-I used a single, repeatable Bash script ('deploy.sh') that groups the Azure CLI commands, turning the manual exercise into an tomated deployment.
+I used a single, repeatable Bash script ('deploy_vm.azcli') that groups the Azure CLI commands, turning the manual exercise into an tomated deployment.

 ### How I Implemented It